RedisGrafana/grafana-redis-app/README.md

 ### What is the Redis Application for Grafana?

-The Redis Application, is a plug-in for Grafana that provides various panels for Redis Data Source and allows to build entirely customized dashboards, tuned to your needs.
+The Redis Application, is a plug-in for Grafana that provides custom panels for (Redis Data Source)[https://grafana.com/grafana/plugins/redis-datasource].

 ### What is Grafana?